Arlula/nodejs-core-sdk/README.md

 import SearchResult from "@arlula/core/archive/search-result";
 // orders and their status enumeration import Order, { OrderStatus } from "@arlula/core/orders/order";
-// resources and their supported types enumeration import Resource, { ResourceType } from "@arlula/core/orders/resource";
+// resources and their supported legacy types enumeration (see documentation for new roles mechanism) import Resource, { ResourceType } from "@arlula/core/orders/resource";
 ```